-He deserves credit for extending justice in civil administration.
+Louis deserves credit for extending justice in civil administration.
 His regulations for royal officials became the first of a series of reform laws.
 He replaced trial by battle with a form of examination of witnesses and encouraged the use of written records in court.

-Louis was always respectful of the papacy, but defended royal interests against the popes and refused to acknowledge Innocent IV’s sentence against Emperor Frederick II.
+Louis was always respectful of the papacy, but defended royal interests against the popes, and refused to acknowledge Innocent IV’s sentence against Emperor Frederick II.

-Louis was devoted to his people, founding hospitals, visiting the sick and, like his patron Saint Francis, caring even for people with leprosy.
-(He is one of the patrons of the Secular Franciscan Order.)
+Louis was devoted to his people, founding hospitals, visiting the sick, and like his patron Saint Francis, caring even for people with leprosy.
+He is one of the patrons of the Secular Franciscan Order.
 Louis united France—lords and townsfolk, peasants and priests and knights—by the force of his personality and holiness.
 For many years the nation was at peace.